 Adelphi students are issued an official AU Gmail account with access via eCampus.
-Your mail.adelphi.edu account features plenty of storage, calendars, chat, and Google Docs collaboration.
-For details, visit it.adelphi.edu/gmail.
+Your AU Gmail account features plenty of storage, calendars, chat, and Google Docs collaboration.

-C.L.A.S.S.
-(Course Listing, Advising, and Student Services)
+CLASS (Course Listing, Advising, and Student Services)

-Adelphi's C.L.A.S.S. system enables you to register for courses online, make payments, check your grades, and view your personal, academic, and financial information.
+Adelphi's CLASS system enables you to register for courses online, make payments, check your grades, and view your personal, academic, and financial information.

-If you are a new student paying your tuition deposit online, you will need to access C.L.A.S.S. directly at class.adelphi.edu.
-Otherwise, you can conveniently access C.L.A.S.S. through eCampus.
-For help with C.L.A.S.S., refer to the manual at it.adelphi.edu/services/manuals. php.
+If you are a new student paying your tuition deposit online, you will need to access CLASS directly at class.adelphi.edu.
+Otherwise, you can conveniently access CLASS through eCampus.
+For help, refer to the manual at it.adelphi.edu.

-The following are available within C.L.A.S.S.:
+The following are available within CLASS:

-- A.C.E.S. online course evaluations - My Adviser: Adviser's name and contact information. - My Registration: Register for classes; submit drops and adds - My Registration Holds: View blocks that affect future registration - My Course Confirmation: Class schedule for a specific semester - My Parking Decal: Register for campus parking - My Meal Balance: Meal plan information - My Financial Aid: Financial information by semester - My Billing: Account balance and transaction history - Make a Payment: Make a secure payment - Request a Refund: If you have a credit balance - My Grades: Your course grades by semester - My Transcript: Unofficial transcript of all course grades and GPA - My Health Records: Your health clearance requirements - Course/Dept Directory: Course offerings and number of seats available - Faculty Directory: Information for select faculty
+- ACES online course evaluations - My Adviser: Adviser's name and contact information. - My Registration: Register for classes; submit drops and adds - o My Registration Holds: View blocks that affect future registration - My Course Confirmation: Class schedule for a specific semester - My Parking Decal: Register for campus parking - My Financial Aid: Financial information by semester - My Billing: Account balance and transaction history - Make a Payment: Make a secure payment - Request a Refund: If you have a credit balance - My Grades: Your course grades by semester - My Transcript: Unofficial transcript of all course grades and GPA

+- My Health Records: Your health clearance requirements - o Course/Dept Directory: Course offerings and number of seats available - Faculty Directory: Information for select faculty